Nana Konadu Agyeman Rawlings: Early life and education

-Nana Konadu Agyeman was born in Cape Coast, Gold Coast (now the Central Region of Ghana), on 17 November 1948, to J. O. T. Agyeman and his wife.
+Nana Konadu Agyeman was born in Cape Coast, Gold Coast (now the Central Region of Ghana), on 17th November,1948, to J. O. T. Agyeman and his wife.
 She attended the Ghana International School.
 Later, she moved to Achimota School where she met her future husband, Jerry John Rawlings.
 She went on to study Art and textiles at the University of Science and Technology.
-She was a student leader of her hall of residence, Africa Hall.
+She was a student leader in her hall of residence, Africa Hall.
 In 1975, she earned an interior design diploma from the London College of Arts.

 She further pursued her education over the next couple of decades, acquiring a diploma in advanced personnel management from Ghana's Management Development and Productivity Institute in 1979 and a certificate in development from the Ghana Institute of Management and Public Administration in 1991.
 She also took courses at Johns Hopkins University, the Institute for Policy Studies in Baltimore, USA, and received a certificate for a fellows program in philanthropy and non-profit organizations.

-Agyeman-Rawlings' first term as first lady came after her husband served as military Head of State briefly in 1979.
-He returned to power in a military coup in 1981 and ruled until 1992 when he was elected as a civilian president.
+Agyeman Rawlings' first term as first lady came after her husband served as military Head of State briefly in 1979.
+Nana Konadu’s husband returned to power in a military coup in 1981 and ruled until 1992 when he was elected as a civilian president.
 He served two terms of four years, leaving office in 2001.
 She was the president of the 31st December Women's Movement in 1982.
-She was elected First Vice Chairperson of the NDC in 2009 and later in 2011, she unsuccessfully challenged President John Atta Mills for the party's presidential candidate position for election 2012.
+She was elected First Vice Chairperson of the NDC in 2009 ,and later in 2011, she unsuccessfully challenged President John Atta Mills for the party's presidential candidate position for the 2012 election.